fvwmorg/fvwmorg.github.io/screenshots/README.md

 * * *

-Note: The script looks file files that contain the name 'screenshot.', so if there are files with this name in other parts of the site it could break the build.
+The build works by looking for any path that contains 'screenshot.' in the whole site.
+Once it finds a file screenshot.* it then creates the html entry using the three files mentioned above.

+You can disable/remove a screenshot from the wepbages by renaming the screenshot.* to 'screenshot-.*'.

+If there are other files/paths that contain 'screenshot.' outside of /screenshots or a screenshot directory doesn't contain the other two files it will break the build of these pages and the site.